The biggest spiders in the world – Top 10

-Megaphobema robustum is also known as the Colombian giant tarantula or Colombian giant redleg, has a span of 6 to 8 inches.
+Megaphobema robustum is also known as the Colombian giant tarantula or Colombian giant redleg has a span of 6 to 8 inches.
 This spider can be found in the tropical rainforests of Colombia and Brazil near logs.
 The spider eats crickets, other large insects, small lizards and various mice.
 It is known for its defensive behavior.
-Other name: Colombian giant redleg.
+Another name: Colombian giant redleg.

 6. Poecilotheria Rajaei – 20 cm (8 in)

 This spider has a leg span of up to 20 centimeters (8 in), has vivid yellow and gray piping on the first and fourth legs with a pink abdominal band.
 It prefers to live in old-growth trees, but is considered rare due to deforestation in its war-torn habitat and has taken to living in old buildings.
 The venom of P. rajaei is not lethal to humans but can kill small rodents, birds, lizards and snakes.

 5. Brazilian Giant Tawny Red Tarantula (Grammostola mollicoma) – 26 cm (10.2 in)

 These spiders are medium to large in size and usually brown in color, with pinkish or orangish-red hairs.

 4. Xenesthis immanis – 22 cm (8.7in)